-A wri tten Herd Health Plan (HHP) must be available at the main office.
-This plan must Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP; and The HHP must be annually updated; Records of vaccination protocols and any vaccinations; Identification of the animal(s); , , , , , , , , , , , , , , , , , , , Dates of treatment; 7/ allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Beef Cattle Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and Targets for other aspects of herd health.
-5 increase feed efficiency or growth.
-E: Treatment must never be withheld to maintain an antibiotic-free production y.
-Animals must be given appropriate treatment, including antibiotics, if prescribed e flock veterinarian, regardless of antibiotic-free production policy.
-Herd Health Plan must also include: Management plans for the prevention of physical maladies; Although foot problems are rare in extensively raised beef cattle, attention must be Ç given to the condition of the feet of breeding cattle depending on their pasture or ŗ pen conditions: o If a problem is identified, a foot care plan must be implemented as specified in the HHP, using methods that are appropriate to the condition or the animals and the individual farm; Action plans for the mitigation/ prevention of recurring injuries to suggest that there s a common cause and that is attributable to physical features of the environment or handling procedure; Practical measures that are in place to prevent or control external and internal parasitic infestations; Procedures to be followed in the event of an outbreak of abnormal behavior, ncluding appropriate and immediate changes in the system of management: if abnormal behavioral activities develop repeatedly and inhibit normal functioning of the animal in any particular pen, a program of modification and enrichment must be agreed upon together with the farm veterinarian.
+A written Herd Health Plan (HHP) must be available at the main office.
+This plan must include: ☐ Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP; and The HHP must be annually updated; □ Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; ☐ The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd veterinarian; ☐ Therapeutic use must be for individual animals OR for specific groups of animal only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; ☐ Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Beef Cattle Veterinarians and complies with withdrawal periods; Records of any surgical procedures; ☐ Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and ☐ Targets for other aspects of herd health.
+Neither beta-agonists nor antibiotics (except ionophores) may be used to increase feed efficiency or growth.
+NOTE: Treatment must never be withheld to maintain an antibiotic-free production policy.
+Animals must be given appropriate treatment, including antibiotics, if prescribed by the flock veterinarian, regardless of antibiotic-free production policy.
+The Herd Health Plan must also include: ☐ Management plans for the prevention of physical maladies; ☐ Although foot problems are rare in extensively raised beef cattle, attention must be given to the condition of the feet of breeding cattle depending on their pasture or pen conditions: If a problem is identified, a foot care plan must be implemented as specified i the HHP, using methods that are appropriate to the condition or the animals and the individual farm; □ Action plans for the mitigation/ prevention of recurring injuries to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; ☐ Practical measures that are in place to prevent or control external and internal parasitic infestations; ☐ Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management: if abnormal behavioral activities develop repeatedly and inhibit normal functioning of the animal in any particular pen, a program of modification and enrichment must be agreed upon together with the farm veterinarian.
 This excludes the repeated rubbing of brushes designed for that purpose.